 A third tip for how to find an AA sponsor is to pray and meditate on your AA sponsor pick.
 While choosing an AA sponsor is important, choosing the wrong AA sponsor can negatively affect you long-term.
 Thus, it’s important to pray and meditate on your decision.
 Even if you’re not religious, praying and meditating on your decision can help you confidently choose the right AA sponsor.

-Our fourth and final tip for how to find an AA sponsor is to just do it.
-By “do it,” we mean, go up and ask someone to be your AA sponsor.
 While asking someone to be your AA sponsor may seem awkward at first, once you do it, you’ll be relieved.
-As long as you’ve taken the time to listen and pick a fellow recovering alcoholic that is stable in sobriety, thoroughly understands the 12-step process, and is far along in his or her addiction recovery journey, then you have nothing to lose by asking that person to be your AA sponsor.
+As long as you’ve taken the time to listen and pick a fellow recovering alcoholic who is stable in sobriety, thoroughly understands the 12-step process, and is far along in his or her addiction recovery journey, then you have nothing to lose by asking that person to be your AA sponsor.

 What You Should Consider When Choosing an AA Sponsor

-There are many things that you should consider prior to choosing an AA sponsor.
+There are many things that you should consider before choosing an AA sponsor.
 Some of these things are described below.

 You should also make sure that your prospective AA sponsor is very knowledgeable about the AA 12-step program.
 Otherwise, that person won’t be able to guide you through it.